DFINITY-Education/data-structures/module-4.md

 #### `BloomFilter.mo`

-Let's start by taking a look at `BigMap/BloomFilter.mo`.
-The `BigMapBloomFilter` class maintains our `BigMap` extension of `BloomFilter`, and you should notice that much of the code in this class parallels the code in `BloomFilter/BloomFilter.mo` that we used in [Module 2](/module-2.md).
-Feel free to reference that module again for a more in-depth description of the `BloomFilter` implementation.
+Let's start by taking a look at `BigMapBloomFilter/BigMapBloomFilter.mo`.
+The `BigMapBloomFilter` class maintains our `BigMap`-extension of `BloomFilter`, and you should notice that much of the code in this class parallels the code in `BloomFilter/BloomFilter.mo` that we used in [Module 2](/module-2.md).
+Feel free to reference that module again for a more in-depth description of the `BigMapBloomFilter` implementation.

 `add` and `check` are the two functions that you will implement for this module.
 They serve the same general purpose as the parallel functions in `BloomFilter/BloomFilter.mo`, but this time they incorporate the `BigMap` extension.